ansys/ansys-tools-common/doc/source/user_guide/index.rst

 User guide
 ==========

-This section explains key concepts for implementing its set of tools in your PyAnsys workflows.
-You can use these tools in your examples as well as integrate Ansys Common Tools into your own code.
+This section explains key concepts for implementing the tools in Ansys Common Tools in your PyAnsys workflows.
+You can use these tools in your examples as well as integrate them into your own code.

 .. important::
-   This library only supports the last two major versions of Python.
-Usage with older versions might or might not work.
+   Ansys Common Tools only supports the last two major versions of Python.
+Usage with older versions might not work.